 Make sure the thesis is in the correct format - a single PDF file is preferred.
 If you want to deposit associated files, e.g. multimedia files and/or supplementary datasets, this will need to be discussed with repository staff.
 The file should be named according to the convention yearnamedegree.pdf (e.g. 2007smithgaphd.pdf).
-In some cases further advice may be needed from Information Service's IT Desk at insrvConnect@cardifff.ac.uk or by telephone +44 (0)29 208 74487.
+In some cases further advice may be needed from the IT Help Desk at insrvConnect@cardifff.ac.uk or by telephone +44 (0)29 208 74487.

 Make sure that the candidate has made best efforts to seek permission to include any third party copyright material in the electronic version of the thesis.
 Third party copyright refers to copyright material other than your own, and includes extracts of texts from publications such as books and journals, or illustrations such as images, maps, photographs, diagrams, tables etc. While a candidate might be permitted to use such materials in the thesis for the purposes of examination, they do not necessarily have permission to make these materials freely available online.
 However, "insubstantial" extracts of third party copyright material can be included under the fair dealing provisions of the Copyright Act 1994, provided that they appear with a proper reference to the original source.
 "Insubstantial" amounts generally considered acceptable for inclusion is, for example, a 400 word extract from a printed source, book/journal.
 You will always need to get written permission from the copyright owner for any images, photographs, diagrams, charts, tables etc. that have been directly copied as a whole from another publication.

 If the candidate has been unable to gain all the necessary permissions, they will need to decide if they want to make an edited version which excludes the third party material publicly available.
 In these cases the material will need to be removed and replaced with a statement that confirms this, e.g. "this image has been removed by the author for copyright reasons".
 In exceptional circumstances, where copyright law requires the redaction of significant parts of a thesis, the thesis may be held by the University and the National Library of Wales in print form and not stored in the repository.
-Any special requirements will need to be discussed with the Repository Team at email@example.com.
-Further advice on copyright can be found in the following guide on Copyright and your Ethesis at http://www.cardiff.ac.uk/insrv/forresearchers/copyright/index.html or by contacting the Information Services Legal Compliance Team at Copyright@Cardiff.ac.uk
+Any special requirements will need to be discussed with the Repository Team at firstname.lastname@example.org.
+Further advice on copyright can be found in the following guide on Copyright and your Ethesis at http://www.cardiff.ac.uk/insrv/forresearchers/copyright/index.html or by contacting the Legal Compliance Team at Copyright@Cardiff.ac.uk